This page was updated in October 2020.

 Rainbow sprinkles doughnut socks

-What’s better on Christmas morning than unwrapping a comfy pair of socks?
+What’s better than unwrapping a comfy pair of socks?
 Teenagers will love these playful doughnut socks, complete with white icing and rainbow sprinkles.
 They even come rolled up and packaged in brown paper to mimic the real thing.
 These are better suited to older kids as one size fits women’s UK 3-10, men’s UK 5.5-10.5.
-Gift them on their own or stuff into a Christmas stocking with other small treats.

 Available from Sous Chef (£9)